Explorer 60

-Explorer 60, also called as SAGE (Stratospheric Aerosol and Gas Experiment) and was the second of the Applications Explorer Missions (AEM), AEM-B (Applications Explorer Mission-B), was a NASA scientific satellite launched on 18 February 1979, from Wallops Flight Facility (WFF) by a Scout D-1 launch vehicle.
+Explorer 60, also called SAGE (Stratospheric Aerosol and Gas Experiment) and was the second of the Applications Explorer Missions (AEM), AEM-B (Applications Explorer Mission-B), was a NASA scientific satellite launched on 18 February 1979, from Wallops Flight Facility (WFF) by a Scout D-1 launch vehicle.

 Spacecraft

 Explorer 60 had a launch mass of 148.7 kg.
 The spacecraft was designed for a 1-year life in orbit.
 Explorer 60 was a small, versatile, and low-cost spacecraft made of two distinct parts: (1) the SAGE instrument module containing the detectors and the associated hardware, and (2) the base module containing the necessary data handling, power, communications, command, and attitude control subsystem to support the instrument mode.
 The base module includes the telemetry data system and a communications subsystem that makes use of a conical log spiral S-band antenna and two Very high frequency (VHF) antennas.

 Mission

 The objective of the SAGE mission was to obtain stratospheric aerosol and ozone data on a global scale for a better understanding of the Earth's environmental quality and radiation budget.